Real Estate Investing: How to Buy and Rent. Landlord 101

 - Is the property located at the lakefront or waterfront?
 Great!
 It’s a big plus.
 But it is usually more expensive.

 - Check the crime rate!

 Have the list of features for each property and make the notes when you visit.
-You will use them to fill out the spreadsheet similar to mine.
-One important non-scientific tip: when you enter the property, pay an attention at your overall feelings.
+You will use them to fill out a spreadsheet similar to mine.
+One important non-scientific tip: when you enter the property, pay attention to your overall feelings.
 If you feel kind of strange at that property, trust your guts and stay away!

 2. Budget the Purchase and Landlord Expenses

-When you have identified 3-4 properties that fit your desirable parameters and the price range, it’s time to begin some calculations.
+When you have identified 3-4 properties that fit your desired parameters and the price range, it’s time to begin some calculations.
 I have used the spreadsheet for calculations that I am willing to share with my readers.
 I have been updating it over and over until I could use it reliably.
 The Calculator is simple but very effective.
-It takes into considerations your tax brackets, property management fees (if you choose to hire a property manager) and the most known expenses including maintenance and repair cost.
+It takes into consideration your tax brackets, property management fees (if you choose to hire a property manager), and the most known expenses including maintenance and repair costs.

 What it does not take into considerations:

 - Various licenses, annual registration fees, and inspections you might need